baaihealth/opi/README.md

 1: nnodes \
 0: node_rank \
 7b: model size of LLaMA \
-split70: split number of EC_number training set
 3: total training epochs
-Note: the argument 'split70' is only suitable to EC_number prdiction task, it is not necesseary for other tasks.
 ```

 **Note**: As for the training, we take the suggestion to address out-of-memory issue from [tatsu-lab/stanford_alpaca](https://github.com/tatsu-lab/stanford_alpaca), using DeepSpeed ZeRO stage-3 with offload.